EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Introduction

-Several first-generation EEG-FMs have been proposed over the last few years~\cite{wang2023brainbert, cui2024neuro, zhang2024brant, yang2024biot, chen2024eegformer, jiang_large_2024, panchavati2024mentality, jiang_neurolm_2024, shi_fome_2024, yuan2024brainwavebrainsignalfoundation}, whose cumulative count is shown in Figure \ref{fig:yearly_papers}.
-Despite the growing interest, many questions remain unanswered regarding the design choices within EEG-FMs, the learned representations, the performance on various real-world applications, and the overall guarantees on robustness and trustworthiness.
-For example, the choice of EEG input representations, the architectural components, and the SSL pretext tasks can vary significantly between models, and the effects of those choices on the learned features are unclear.
-The complexity, quality, and flexibility of the representations learned by EEG-FMs and their relation to brain physiology have not been sufficiently studied.
+Several EEG-FMs have been proposed over the last few years~\cite{wang2023brainbert, cui2024neuro, zhang2024brant, yang2024biot, chen2024eegformer, jiang_large_2024, panchavati2024mentality, jiang_neurolm_2024, shi_fome_2024, yuan2024brainwavebrainsignalfoundation}, whose chronological order along with total annual Google Scholar search results for the term ``EEG Foundation Model'' is shown in Figure \ref{fig:yearly_papers}.
+Despite the growing interest, many questions remain unanswered regarding the design choices in EEG-FMs, the learned representations, performance across various real-world applications, and the guarantees of robustness and trustworthiness.
+For example, the choice of EEG input representations, architectural components, and SSL pretext tasks can vary significantly across models, and the effects of those choices on the learned features are unclear.
+The complexity, quality, and flexibility of the representations learned by EEG-FMs and their relation to brain physiology have not been sufficiently studied, raising questions about their explainability.
 Furthermore, the performance and generalizability of these EEG-FMs beyond the common public datasets and benchmarks have not been adequately evaluated.
-These questions and concerns call for a comprehensive review of the first-generation EEG-FMs focusing on the various architectural choices, pretraining approaches, evaluations, and trustworthiness aspects, to identify the rubrics for meaningful long-term progress in EEG-FM research and advance their translational value.
+These questions and concerns call for a critical review of the early EEG-FMs, focusing on architectural choices, pretraining approaches, evaluations, and trustworthiness, to identify rubrics for meaningful long-term progress in EEG-FM research and to advance their translational value.